+Bacon has been around for hundreds of years, but it only recently has achieved superstar status in the food world.
+Why is everyone in love with it?
 Since the first Europeans set foot in North America, bacon has been humble breakfast fare.
-For generations it loyally served as a morning protein source relegated to a place on the plate between the eggs and toast, or cozied up next to pancakes.
+For generations, it loyally served as a morning protein source relegated to a place on the plate between the eggs and toast or cozied up next to pancakes.

-More than the B in BLT
+More than the “B” in BLT

+Will the madness ever cease?
 Chicago-based chef, food blogger, and recipe developer, Billy Parisi doesn’t think so.
 “It’s been a huge culinary trend in the last five years,” he says.
 “But I remember thinking when I was 13 or 14 that if I had to choose one thing to eat for the rest of my life, it would be bacon.”

 While it can be made from turkey, beef, or even duck, when most people think of bacon they think of pork; meat from a hog’s belly that’s been cured, smoked, and sliced.
 The type of wood used for smoking it can subtly change the flavor.
 Common smoke flavors come from apple, hickory, and maple.